kevinbaptist/app/README.md

 ## Patterns
 * Project that contains a couple of patterns that I have used or found out that they could be useful.

+## Snake-AI
+* Implementation of snake game.
+* There are 4 different snakes.
+Two of them use genetics algorithms and neural networks to learn how to play.
+There is one snake built with pre-defined rules and another that chooses the next step randomly.

 ## Spring boot docker
 * Simple project using spring boot and docker.